Wind-WindKids/winding/README.md

 # Winding Markdown Extension

-Winding is a Python module that provides an EBNF (Extended Backus-Naur Form) grammar for the Winding Markdown extension.
+Winding is a grammar, AST and parser for the Winding Markdown extension.
 This extension enhances Markdown, allowing to specify scenes, layout and agentic behaviours.

 ## Features

 - Defines a clear and concise EBNF grammar for the Winding Markdown extension.
-- Facilitates the parsing and interpretation of Winding Markdown documents.
-- Easy to integrate into existing Markdown processing workflows.
+- Defines a pure Python parser, based on the Lark standalone parser.
+- Defines AST and WindingTransformer, to facilitate the parsing.
+- No external dependencies required.

 ## Installation